 When a VPAT or WCAG 2.0 AA verification demonstrates a lack of accessibility, an exemption may be requrested by the department or employee initiating the technology request.
 All exemption waiver requests must be approved by the Washington State Office of the Chief Information Officer per Policy 188.

 A written request for exemption may be made to the IT Accessibility Coordinator following review and endorsement by the appropriate dean or director.
-Excemption requests should detail what specific accessibility requirements cannot be met by the technology product.
+Exemption requests should detail what specific accessibility requirements cannot be met by the technology product.
 The request should also detail why attempting to meet accessibility requirements would cause an undue hardship to college resources, employees, and / or students.

 Requests should indicate other options or vendors considered and why they were not selected, along with how equivalent access will be granted to those with disabilities.